Madeleines w/ Chocolate Dipping Sauce

 Mini-Honey Madeleines with Tuaca Chocolate Sauce

 Tuaca is an exquisite Italian brandy based liqueur that has been crafted with vanilla and citrus.
 If you don't have any in your bar, substitute the alcohol of your choice.
 Dark rum and Kahlua are excellent options.
-For a virgin sauce, use a touch of 1 t vanilla extract and 1 1/2 T filtered OJ.
+For a virgin sauce, use about 1 teaspoon vanilla extract and 1 1/2 Tablespoons filtered OJ.

 - pinch of salt